zachleat/zachleat.com/web/_posts/2022-01-24-trailing-slash.md

 - `/resource`
   - ✅ Almost everyone agrees that `/resource` should return content from `resource.html`
-  - 🆘 Confusingly Vercel is the only host tested that returns a HTTP 404 error for `/resource`.
+  - 🆘 **Warning:** Confusingly Vercel is the only host tested that returns a HTTP 404 error for `/resource`.
 - `/resource/`
   - ✅ Netlify and Cloudflare Pages redirect to the slashless `/resource`.
-  - 🆘-ish GitHub Pages, Vercel, and Azure Static Web Apps all return a HTTP 404 error.
+  - 🆘 **Warning:** GitHub Pages, Vercel, and Azure Static Web Apps all return a HTTP 404 error.
 I’ll admit this one is a little more contentious.
 I won’t take a hardline here—I can see the reasoning behind it.
 But I do consider it better to redirect than 404.

 ### ⚠️ Writing Both `resource.html` and `resource/index.html`